XOOMAR

 Agentic AI Autonomous investigation and response loops Token use can grow fast

-That last row is where AI token costs become a security design problem.
+That last row is where AI agent costs become a cloud security design problem.
 Better reasoning often requires more context.
 More context means more input tokens.
 More autonomous follow-up means more output tokens.
 Accuracy and cost start pulling against each other.

 Security Teams Can’t Budget for AI With Per-Seat Thinking